alexirpan/alexirpan.github.io/_posts/2020-01-16-berkeley-back-pay.markdown

 the Berkeley Facebook student groups.

-First of all, existing TAs working less than 10 hours per week will continue to work the same amount.
-However, they'll receive fee remissions.
+First of all, existing TAs working less than 10 hours per week will continue to work the same amount, along with fee remissions.
 There is a contract negotiated by the union that prevents TAs from losing their jobs in the middle of the semester, so for now, this semester will play out as before.